d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/similarity-analogy.md

     return embed.idx_to_token[int(topk[0])]  # Remove unknown words
 ```

-Let us verify the "male-female" analogy using the loaded word vectors.
+Let's verify the "male-female" analogy using the loaded word vectors.

 ```{.python .input}
 #@tab all